TanguyAndreani/StreakPng/README.markdown

 open my_streak.png
 ```

-Or go read [generate_streak.rb](/generate_streak.rb) to see how you can generate charts with your own data.
+Or go read [streak_from_csv](/bin/streak_from_csv) to see how you can generate charts with your own data.

-If you're just going to use the `generate_streak.rb` script, just know that you can put whatever in your csvs as long as the last field is the date.
+If you're just going to use the executable, just know that you can put whatever in your csvs as long as the last field is the date.

 ## Features